With alerts you can easily tell whether an entity (the target for the notification) has one or more conditions associated with it:

 - If no, its health status indicator on the selected index will appear grey.

-To learn more about how conditions and policies work together, see Introduction to important concepts.
+To learn more about how conditions and policies work together, see alerting concepts and terms.

 The health status indicator doesn't apply for:

 - Entities targeted by labels